input-output-hk/cardano-shell/docs/Document.md

 * [network layer](https://github.com/input-output-hk/ouroboros-network)
 * [wallet backend layer](https://github.com/input-output-hk/cardano-wallet)

-### Multiple modules are being developed on seperate repository
+### Features are being developed on seperate repository

 The thing to note is that all these features are being worked on **seperate** repository.
 We need these module working together to act as a node.